njpanderson/braid/docs/_pages/docs/contexts/context-data.md

     ];
 ```

+Context labels are normally generated from the name.
+You can customise the label by providing a key and value pair instead of just the value (e.g. `$contexts = [ 'no-image' => 'No Image!', ...]`).
+The key will be used to generate the URL and identifier, the value will be used verbatim for the label.
+{: .notice--info}

 This will show up within Braid as a list of links beneath the main pattern:

 {% include screenshot.html src="/assets/screens/braid-contexts-in-menu.png" alt="Context options underneath a pattern" style="max-width: 50%" %}